Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Location of variability types in the CaMD

-\item $\gamma$\,Doradus stars; stars with spectral type A and F stars with period from 0.3 to 3\,d that pulsate dominantly in high-order gravity modes, but may also reveal low-amplitude pressure modes. \item RR Lyrae stars (Bailey's type ab and c); Population-II horizontal branch stars with periods from 0.2 to 1\,d that pulsate in pressure mode.
-C-type RR~Lyrae stars are bluer than ab-type stars. \item Slowly Pulsating B (SPB) stars; non-radial multi-periodic gravity-mode pulsators of spectral type B and with periods typically in the range from 0.5 to 5\,d. \item $\beta$ Cephei stars; late O to early-B spectral type non-supergiant stars with dominant low-order pressure and gravity modes, featuring periods in the range from 0.1 to 0.6\,d.
-Several of them have been found to also exhibit low-amplitude high-order gravity modes as in the SPB stars \citep[e.g.,][]{2005ApJS..158..193S}.
+\item $\gamma$\,Doradus stars, which are stars with spectral types A and F with periods from 0.3 to 3\,d that dominantly pulsate in high-order gravity modes, but may also reveal low-amplitude pressure modes. \item RR Lyrae stars (Bailey's type ab and c), which are Population-II horizontal branch stars with periods from 0.2 to 1\,d that pulsate in pressure mode.
+C-type RR~Lyrae stars are bluer than ab-type stars. \item Slowly pulsating B (SPB) stars, which are non-radial multi-periodic gravity-mode pulsators of spectral type B with periods typically in the range from 0.4 to 5\,d. \item $\beta$ Cephei stars, which are late-O to early-B spectral type non-supergiant stars with dominant low-order pressure and gravity modes that feature periods in the range from 0.1 to 0.6\,d.
+Several of them have been found to also exhibit low-amplitude high-order gravity modes as in the SPB stars \citep[e.g.][]{2005ApJS..158..193S}.
 The $\beta$~Cephei stars are located in the Galactic disc so that their CaMD position is easily affected by interstellar extinction.

-\item Classical Cepheids (prototype $\delta$\,Cephei); evolved Population-I (young intermediate-mass) stars featuring radial p-mode pulsations with periods of approximately $1-100$\,d.
+\item Classical Cepheids (prototype $\delta$\,Cephei), which are evolved Population-I (young intermediate-mass) stars featuring radial p-mode pulsations with periods of approximately $1-100$\,d.
 Cepheids can be strongly affected by interstellar extinction as they reside in the Galactic disc and can be observed at great distances.